manelneto/bomberman/docs/README.md

 ### PLANNED FEATURES

-- Place bombs - Bomberman will place a bomb when the X key is pressed.
+- **Place bombs** - Bomberman will place a bomb when the X key is pressed.
-- Explode rocks - When the bomb's explosion reaches a rock, it will dissapear and there is a chance of it dropping an upgrade.
+- **Explode rocks** - When the bomb's explosion reaches a rock, it will dissapear and there is a chance of it dropping an upgrade.
-- Upgrading your character - After collecting your upgrade, your character will be upgraded, either itself (higher speed, ability to pass through bombs or walls,...) or to the bombs (higher explosion area, on bomb's explosion triggering another one's).
+- **Upgrading your character** - After collecting your upgrade, your character will be upgraded, either itself (higher speed, ability to pass through bombs or walls, ...) or the bombs it drops (higher explosion area, one bomb's explosion triggering another ones, ...).
-- Kill enemies - When the bomb's explosion reaches an enemy, it will kill it.
+- **Kill enemies** - When the bomb's explosion reaches an enemy, it will kill it.
-- Die - The player can lose the game if they die, either if they explode themselves with a bomb or an enemy gets to them.
+- **Die** - The player can lose the game if they die, either if they explode themselves with a bomb or an enemy gets to them.

 ### DESIGN